 Keeping your account secure and data protected is a growing concern in today’s era.
 For a good experience with HackerRank, we recommend you to follow some of the best practice guidelines.

 Why is this important:

-Security compliance is of utmost importance across all organisations and failure to do the same might lead to data loss and business risk.
-Here are some of the key reasons why maintaining compliance with IT regulations is important for organisations.
+Security compliance is of utmost importance across all organizations and failure to do the same might lead to data loss and business risk.
+Here are some of the key reasons why maintaining compliance with IT regulations is important for organizations.

 - Enhancing Security

 - Building Trust among all stakeholders

 Keeping in line with the security compliance measures of companies, HackerRank has come up with a number of best practice measures that can help you enhance the security of your HackerRank for Work account.

 We recommend using a strong password for your new HackerRank account.
 Some key points to remember while setting up your account password:

 - Use a combination of alphanumeric characters in your password

 - Ensure to maintain a minimum of 8 characters while setting your password